MdSyfulIslam/ShopManagement-System-Database/README.md

 ## 🎯 Features

-- Add, update, and delete products in inventory
+- ✅ Add, update, and delete products in inventory
-- Record transactions and auto-update stock
+- ✅ Record transactions and auto-update stock
-- Generate daily and monthly sales reports
+- ✅ Generate daily and monthly sales reports
-- Employee shift scheduling
+- ✅ Schedule employee shifts and track attendance
-- Track profits and stock levels via triggers
+- ✅ Track profits and stock levels via triggers
-- Alerts for expired and low-stock items
+- ✅ Alerts for expired and low-stock items

 ---